juju-solutions/jujubox/README.md

 # Once it's up

-All your usual juju commands should work:

-    juju status

-Use Quickstart if you need to set up your cloud credentials:
+All your usual juju commands should work.
+You can use Quickstart if you need to set up your cloud credentials:

     juju quickstart -i